Provide access to natural daylight

 - innovative architectural technologies available to direct daylight deeper into spaces, such as reflective louvers, light shelves, solar tubes, and dynamic light redirecting systems

-- the health benefits of bright daylight exposure and its effects on circadian rhythm, including the non-visual health impacts of bright daylight - Share the educational materials specifying the health benefits of access to daylight with all building(s) occupants through a minimum of one of the following methods:
+- the health benefits of bright daylight exposure and its effects on circadian rhythm, including the non-visual health impacts of bright daylight Share the educational materials, upon request, with all building(s) occupants specifying the health benefits of access to daylight through a minimum of one of the following methods:

 – a digital platform, such as a website, digital application, or display screen in common areas